 Mac OS X 10.10-up) - letting you control the entire Sonos eco-system from

 your compatible smartphone, tablet, laptop, or computer.
-The new navigation bar (My Sonos, Rooms,
+The new navigation bar

 - My Sonos: Organize your music with the My Sonos tab.